 X. Cardiac Care for the Black Patient - June 11, 2021

-For more information on this conference series, visit www.avlaahs.net.
+For more information on this conference series and access recordings of past sessions, visit www.avlaahs.net.

 The target audience for the Asheville African American Health Symposium and Webinar Series will be Physicians, Advanced Practice Providers, Nurses, Behavioral Health Therapists, Care Coordinators, Primary Care Physician practice staff members, Social Workers, and community members in Western North Carolina and across the United States.